ronozoro/frappe_hijri_datepicker/README.md

 ## Hijri Datepicker

-The Hijri(Islamic) calendar is the official calendar in countries around the Gulf, especially Saudi Arabia.
+The Hijri(Islamic) calendar is the official calendar in countries around the Gulf, especially Saudi Arabia (ERP NEXT).

 #### License